cs-abhishek-shukla/solution-pack-fortinet-advisor/README.md

 - Enhanced Usability: Issue commands without typing, ideal for multitasking.
 - Efficiency: Quickly perform actions through voice, reducing operational time.

+> [!Note]
+> The *Voice Recognition* feature is currently unsupported on the Firefox browser as the webkit `SpeechRecognition` is not compatible with Mozilla Firefox.
+Hence, the mic button is not available when the FortiSOAR&trade; environment is accessed using the Firefox browser.

 ## Data Privacy Notice